Patidar reservation agitation: September–December

 Patidars boycotted and disrupted an event held for felicitation of 44 BJP MLAs of Patidar community in Surat on 7 September by Amit Shah, BJP President and Vijay Rupani, the newly appointed Chief Minister.
 Three days later, an event in Atkot village of Jasdan Taluka where Rupani was present and an event in Bhavnagar for felicitation of Jitu Vaghani, state BJP chief, were disrupted.
 26 protestors were detained in Atkot while 11 were detained in Bhavnagar for disrupting the events.
 Seven police were also booked later for assault on protestors.
 The rally in Bhavnagar on 30 September was cancelled as the police detained the leaders of PAAS.
 The ordinance for EBC reservation lapsed (Note: According to Article 213 of the Constitution of India, any ordinance has to be presented as a bill and passed in the state legislative assembly in the session held after its issue.
 The ordinance lapses after six weeks passed from the last session.) on 4 October as the case is in the Supreme Court which had earlier given interim direction to not allow fresh admissions or recruitment under the EBC reservation.

 Several Patidar leaders had requested to vote against BJP in the local body elections.
-On 27 November 2016, the local body elections of 126 seats in 16 districts of Gujarat was held which included two municipalities and one taluka panchayat and by-elections for over 100 seats for various local bodies.
+On 27 November 2016, the local body elections of 126 seats in 16 districts of Gujarat was held which included two municipalities and one Panchayat samiti and by-elections for over 100 seats for various local bodies.
 The BJP won 109 seats while INC won 17 seats, 39 less than the last elections.

 The 11 members committee of PAAS held talks with three state ministers on 1 December 2016 to discuss their demands.